Interactive Futures: Interactive Futures 2007

 IF'07: The New Screen sought to explore emerging forms of screen-based media from the diverse repertoire of artists, theorists, writers, filmmakers, developers and educators.

-The conference was sponsored by the Victoria Film Festival, Open Space Artist-Run Centre and the Canadian Council for the Arts.
+The conference was sponsored by the Victoria Film Festival, Open Space Artist-Run Centre and the Canada Council.

 Keynote Speakers

-Kate Pullinger: Canadian novelist and author of digital fiction, lecturing at De Montfort University, England.
+Kate Pullinger: Canadian novelist and author of digital fiction, lecturing at De Montfort University.

 Don Ritter: Canadian new media and installation artist, and writer.

 Mijram Struppek: Urbanist, researcher and consultant in Berlin.

 Interactive Futures 2006

 IF'06: Audio Visions focused on exploring new forms of audio-based multimedia art, music theatre, performance, and installation.